derdanielb/pattern-catalogue-csharp/README.md

 # Pattern Catalogue C# #
 A collection of implementations of design patterns in C#

 The purpose of this repository is for me to refreh my memory of common design patterns.
-Implementing them in C# serves as practice for me.
-If you find any mistakes please create an issue.
+Implementing them in C# serves as a practice for me.
+If you find any mistake please create an issue.

 ### Creational Design Patterns